BenJohnThird/Cookbook/readme.md

 - Pull the data from the API
 - Create a list view which includes all the recipes
 - Create a recipe detail view to display each recipe
-- Highlight specials on the recipe detail view
+- Ingredients with a matching `ingredientId` listed in the specials response should also show the special `title`, `type` and `text` under the ingredient name
 - _Bonus:_ Create a view to add and update recipes or specials.
 Image upload not required.
 Both endpoints support GET, POST and PATCH.

 #### Install & Setup